Healthy Homes Assessment Glengarry

 Insulation Glengarry

-Insulation for underfloor and ceilings has been compulsory in all rental houses since 1 July 2019.
-All landlords and property managers have to ensure that the insulation is in line with the new quality.
-In some instances, an existing insulation on the ceiling or in the subfloor space may require to be filled with or replaced.
+Underfloor and ceiling insulation has been compulsory to all rental houses as of July 1st, 2019.
+Property managers and landlords must ensure the insulation meets the new standard.
+In certain situations, the existing ceiling insulation or insulation in the subfloor space might require to be topped up or replaced.

-A well-insulated property will help to control condensation and lessen the likelihood of mould and damp, and also makes it easier to the home to retain the heat.
+A properly insulated home will reduce the risk of condensation and reduce the chances of mould and damp, and also makes it easier to the house to hold heat.

 • Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9 and underfloor R 1.3